Mark Lamarr: Personal life

 In 2018, Lamarr was charged with common assault and false imprisonment.
 However the Crown Prosecution Service later dropped the charges, saying that there was "insufficient evidence to provide a realistic prospect of prosecution".

+In 2026, Lamarr was banned from driving for six months and fined £236 after driving at 46 mph in a 40 mph zone.

+He suffers from chronic fatigue syndrome.